 (1) in making an arrest the police officer or other person making the same shall actually touch or confine the body of the person to be arrested unless there be a submission to the custody by word or action.

 (2) Resisting endeavor to arrest.
 If such a person forcibly resists the endeavor to arrest him or attempts to evade the arrest, such police officer or another person may use all means necessary to effect the arrest.

 (3) Nothing in this section gives a right to cause the death of a person who is not accused of an offense punishable with death or with [imprisonment for life.]

-Under criminal procedure code, every person who is arrested without the warrant has to be produced before the court where the proceeding is pending against him or to the police station or post.
-The interrogation must not be carried out at any private jail but only at the police station or police post.
+In every criminal case, persons who are arrested with or without the warrant must be produced before the court where the proceeding is pending against him or to the police station or post.

-The moment the person is taken to the police station his name shall be registered or entered in Roznamcha police (Daily Diary of Police).
+The moment a person is taken to the police station his name shall be registered in Roznamcha police Diary (Daily Diary of Police).
 This is document is prepared in those cases where a non-cognizable offense is made out.

 The police officer will enter the substance of information in the daily diary of Police Station.
 A copy of roznamcha is also given to the complainant.

 Another copy of the complaint is sent to the concerned judicial magistrate for further action.
 Police do not have powers to investigate a non-cognizable offense without the orders of the magistrate”.